KarelKubat/dbcpp/examples/producer-consumer-queue/README.md

 Function `consumer()` is started as a thread, with concurrent consumer threads running at the same time.
 Each consumer must try to pick up a task, but it must make sure that it doesn't pick up a task that another consumer is also working on.
-There is a race condition.
+A potential race condition exists that must be avoided.

 There is a number of possibilities to avoid racing: